-The gallery contains nearly 500 examples of genuine David Bowie autographs and in the blog section, many examples of his hand writing via lyrics and personal letters .
+The gallery contains over 600 examples of genuine David Bowie autographs and in the blog section, many examples of his hand writing via lyrics and personal letters .

 As Bowie's autograph becomes an asset (as it has done since January 2016, increasing in value by up to 300%) there has been a significant uplift in people exploiting his signature with fakes ranging from the very credible to the outright ridiculous.

 My last evaluation of a global auction website showed that of the 640 Bowie autographs that were being offered for sale on the UK edition of the site, only 23 were genuine, his signature signed by AN Other...

 My thanks to Mark G, Dave L (at RCA) Ed S , Steve V (at Virgin) and Bob.

 Special thanks to Eric Keith Longo - a gentleman with the sharpest eye out there!